Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- add more cursors
 	- Property window for option of each ruler
 	- manage the different unit
-	- Ruler just a line: or differnt option  for the lines/rulers
+	- Ruler just a line: or diffrent options for the lines/rulers
 	- Ruler circle
 	- copy/paste/duplicate rulers
 	- save/load rulers in BBM